-The Medical Marijuana Research Act establishes a new registration process to facilitate medical cannabis research and directs the Drug Enforcement Agency (DEA) to register practitioners to conduct medical marijuana research and manufacturers and distributors to supply marijuana for such
+The Medical Marijuana Research Act establishes a new registration process to facilitate medical cannabis research.
+It directs the Drug Enforcement Agency (DEA) to register practitioners to conduct medical marijuana research and manufacturers and distributors to supply marijuana for such

 Scientists wishing to study cannabis have explained it often takes years before the DEA approves their research.
-To make matters worse, the cannabis grown by the University of Mississippi’s cultivation program is terrible and not representative of state-legal cannabis.
+To make matters worse, the cannabis grown by the University of Mississippi’s cultivation program is terrible.
+It’s far worse than state-legal cannabis by all standards.

 “These commonsense regulatory changes are necessary and long overdue,” the National Organization for the Reform of Marijuana Laws (NORML) Deputy Director Paul Armentano said.
-“Nearly one-half of U.S. adults have legal access to these multitude of cannabis products, but our nation’s top scientists do not.”
+“Nearly one-half of U.S. adults have legal access to this multitude of cannabis products.
+But our nation’s top scientists do not.”

 He added it is “the height of absurdity, and it is an indictment of the current system.”

 Congressman Earl Blumenauer (D-OR-3), who represents Portland, introduced the bill.
-He is a long-time cannabis legalization champion as a chair of the Congressional Cannabis Caucus, an organization of pro-legalization Members of Congress.
+He is a long-time cannabis legalization champion as a chair of the Congressional Cannabis Caucus.
+It’s an organization of pro-legalization Members of Congress.